 What time are the safety briefings?

-On Sunday, 22nd April there will be a rolling audio safety briefing.
+On the day of the event, there will be a rolling audio safety briefing.
 All riders are required to attend an audio briefing at registration.
 This safety briefing will continue to be available to all riders throughout the day.

 Are ATV’s permitted?